c2-d2/Predicting_Pneumo_postPCV13/README.md

 If you use this code or data, please cite:

-> Qiu X., et al. (2023). *Predicting pneumococcal population composition after vaccine introduction.*
+> Qiu X., et al. (2023). *Prediction of post-PCV13 pneumococcal evolution using invasive disease data enhanced by inverse-invasiveness weighting*
 > *mBio* 14(2): e03355-23.
 > DOI: [10.1128/mbio.03355-23](https://doi.org/10.1128/mbio.03355-23)